gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/textarea.md

 | **Page Up**            | Moves the view up by one page, scrolling the text accordingly. |
 | **Page Down**          | Moves the view down by one page, scrolling the text accordingly. |

-Aditionally, all printable characters can be used to insert / modify or edit the current text.
+Additionally, all printable characters can be used to insert / modify or edit the current text.

 ## Mouse actions